Using Java Native Image

 mvn -Pnative -DskipTests package

-For more information about building with Native Build Tools, see Getting started with Native Build Tools in the Spring documentation.
+For more information about building with Native Build Tools, see Getting started with native build tools in the Spring documentation.

-Deploy with direct build
+Deploying with direct build

 This section describes how to deploy a Java app with native image support using a direct build.